CrunchyData/crunchy-containers/docs/pgrestore/help.md

-= dump (1)
+= restore (1)
-Steve Hetzel
+Crunchy Data
 January 2018
 == NAME
-dump - dump container image
+restore - restore container image

 == DESCRIPTION
-The dump image provides a means of performing a full database dump on a Postgres container database.
+The restore image provides a means of performing a restore of a dump from pg_dump or pg_dumpall via psql or pg_restore to a Postgres container database.

 The container itself consists of:
     - RHEL7 base image